Benefits of Shabbat: Enhancing Your Travel Experience

 Traveling provides a unique opportunity to connect with Jewish communities and people around the world.
 People with whom you may not ordinarily cross paths.
 Experiencing Shabbat in different communities provides a chance to appreciate the fact that our similarities are really much greater than our differences.
 But, we have also benefited from learning about different customs in different communities.

 My kids have had the opportunity to play and make friends with kids all over.
 My son has attended a Daf Yomi Shiur in all different types of shuls–big and small.
-I’ve spoken to various groups of women.
+I’ve spoken to various groups of women on multiple continents.
 And we have had a wonderful time connecting with locals and getting local tips on things to see and places to visit.

 Although you can do all this during the week, Shabbos is really when people have the time to slow down and connect.
 (Are you noticing a theme?)